 At Ace Sheds we provide the necessary framing structure and roofing beams for you to create your living roof shed.
 The structure will be supported by an EPDM (Ethylene Propylene Diene Terpolymer) membrane to ensure sustainability and durability of your green roof shed.
 After installation, you’re ready to get creating - just follow our simple step guide on how to make a green roof!

 Living Roofs, also known as Green Roofs, is the roof of a building that is either partially or completely covered by vegetation.
 Green roof sheds are a great way to transform your garden shed into an aesthetically pleasing building whilst being wildlife-friendly and climate-friendly.
-Due to recent concerns about the environment, sustainability, carbon footprint and climate change, the demand of Living Roofs has risen considerably.
-As a result, people are opting for green roof sheds as a cost effective and sustained method of getting involved in protecting the environment and conserving wildlife habitats.
+Due to recent concerns about the environment, sustainability, carbon footprint and climate change, the demand for Living Roofs has risen considerably.
+As a result, people are opting for green roof sheds as a cost-effective and sustained method of getting involved in protecting the environment and conserving wildlife habitats.

 Living Roofs provide many benefits and purposes including water storage and absorption, insulation, habitat for wildlife, reduce flood risk and aesthetics.
 If you’re looking to reduce your energy costs, green roofs sheds are a great environmentally friendly way of achieving this.
 As a good source of insulation, they have the ability to reduce the flow of heat entering and leaving the surface, meaning you can reduce your gas/electric expenditure to either heat or cool the area.

 There are three green roof types; extensive green roof, semi-intensive green roof and intensive green roof.